Improved Weighted Matching in the Sliding Window Model: Introduction

+Some remarks are in order.
+First, we observe that going beyond the approximation factor of $2$, even using space $O(n^{1.999})$, would answer a long-standing open problem in graph streaming research, namely, whether there is a one-pass $(2-\Omega(1))$-approximation streaming algorithm for \textsf{MM} with space $O(n^{1.999})$.
+We thus cannot expect to obtain further improvements in the approximation guarantee with current techniques.
+Second, the space requirements of our algorithm depend on the sliding window length $L$.
+This is in contrast to the $(3.5+\varepsilon)$-approximation algorithm by Biabani et al.~\cite{Biabani21_WeightedMatching} and our second algorithm described below.
+Under the natural assumption that the graphs described by all sliding windows are simple, we have $L = O(n^2)$, which yields a space bound of $\Ot(n \sqrt{n})$.

-In this paper, we close the gap between \textsf{MM} and \textsf{MWM} in the sliding window model.
-To this end, we give a sliding window algorithm for \textsf{MWM} that matches the approximation guarantee of the best known sliding window algorithm for \textsf{MM}.
+As our second result, we close the gap between \textsf{MM} and \textsf{MWM} in the semi-streaming space regime.
+To this end, we give a semi-streaming sliding window algorithm for \textsf{MWM} that matches the approximation guarantee of the best-known sliding window algorithm for \textsf{MM}.